Transport in Guernsey: Main roads and lanes

 Traffic in Guernsey drives on the left.
 Roads are generally narrow, with an all-island speed limit of 35 mph; however, lower speed limits apply on certain roads.
 There are seasonal speed limit changes that see the speed limit of 35 miles per hour reduced to 25 miles per hour (40 km/h) on some coast roads during the summer months.
-Some smaller roads have a recommended speed of 15 miles per hour (24 km/h), not enforced legally.
-These roads are designated as Ruette Tranquille.

-Most road markings are the same as the UK, with the exception of:
+Most road markings are the same as those in the UK, with the exception of: